 Although this service is paid, the cost is nominal for the basic plans which is good enough for an individual and provides the option of high value packages which is more suited for a massive corporation.

-You also get a $20 credit for signing up, which is enough to support API testing of at least two projects.
+You also get free tests for signing up, which is enough to support API testing of at least two projects.

 Let’s say you have an existing API.
 Here’s how you can perform your first load test with LoadView Testing in five steps.